mark-hoffmann/MonteCarloOilExample/README.md

 The culmination was determining the VaR (Value at Risk), the CVaR (Conditional Value at Risk), and the NPV_15 (Net Preset Value at a 15 year time period).
 All assumptions can be seen within the code.

+An RShiny app was then prototyped to visualize some of the data as well as act as a simple interface for inputs / outputs.